 This content has been automatically translated from Ukrainian.

-Misarashi ( ⁇ Ρ) – is a Japanese word that means "raw" or "unbleached" and is often used to refer to natural, crude material.
-In the context of coffee filters such as the Hario V60, this is the case for filters made of unbleached paper.
+Misarashi (γΏγγγ) β is a Japanese word that means "unprocessed" or "unbleached," and is often used to refer to natural, unrefined material.
+In the context of coffee filters, such as the Hario V60, it refers to filters made from unbleached paper.

-Filters Misarashi they retain their natural brown color, as they do not undergo a chemical bleaching process.
-They are considered a more environmentally friendly option because they are made with less use of chemicals, making them attractive to those who want to reduce their environmental impact.
+Misarashi filters retain their natural brown color as they do not undergo a chemical bleaching process.
+They are considered a more environmentally friendly option, as they are made with less use of chemicals, making them appealing to those who want to reduce their impact on the environment.

-Regarding the effect on the taste, some users notice a slight "paper" taste if the filter is not washed with hot water before use.
+Regarding flavor impact, some users notice a slight "papery" taste if the filter is not rinsed with hot water before use.
 However, with proper preparation, this effect is minimal.
-The choice between Misarashi and bleached filters usually depends on personal preferences – some people prefer a more natural look and production process for Misarashi filters.
+The choice between Misarashi and bleached filters usually depends on personal preference β some people prefer the more natural appearance and production process of Misarashi filters.

 This post doesn't have any additions from the author yet.